 Genesis Health System acquired Mercer County Hospital and Mercer County Nursing Home and Medical Associates Clinic on February 1, 2013.
 The three were re-named Genesis Medical Center, Aledo; Genesis Senior Living, Aledo; and Genesis Health Group, Aledo.
 The two entities (hospital and nursing home) are linked by a walkway and plans were made to combine services for cost savings.
 The largest cost saving could be achieved by combining the food services departments.
 The senior living kitchen and dining room were renovated to accommodate the change.

 After extensive planning, the ground-breaking for the hospital renovations was held in June of 2013.
-The expected completion date is May, 2015.
-The total cost of the renovation is expected to be $12 million dollars.
+The renovation project was completed on time in June, 2015 and on budget at $12 million.